-Japan files criminal complaint against Novartis armJanuary 9th, 2014 in Medications /
+Japan files criminal complaint against Novartis armJanuary 9, 2014 in Medicine & Health / Medications

 Japan's health ministry on Thursday filed a criminal complaint against the local arm of Swiss pharmaceutical giant Novartis over alleged exaggerated advertising for a popular blood-pressure drug, the company said.